 Investment in Your Future

-Tuition for agriculture (AGR), ag business (ABM) and ag fertilizer (AFO) courses for the 2018-2019 academic year are $161.75 per credit hour for in-district residents.
-All other courses are the standard rate of $129.50 per credit hour for in-district residents.
+Agriculture (AGR), agri-business management (ABM) and agri-fertilizer operations (AFO) courses have a variable tuition rate.
+For the 2020-2021 academic year (fall 2020, spring 2021 and summer 2021), these AGR, ABM and AFO courses are $166.25 per credit hour for in-district residents.
+All other courses in the program have a standard in-district rate of $133.00 per credit hour.
 Fees are $11 per credit hour.
 Get more information on tuition and fees.

 Books sold separately.

-Questions about LLCC’s degree and certificate programs in precision agronomy/fertilizer?
-For more information contact Holly Bauman at 217-786-2276 or email@example.com, or contact Bill Harmon at 217-786-2573 or firstname.lastname@example.org.
+Questions about LLCC’s agriculture programs?
+For more information contact Holly Bauman at 217-786-2276 or firstname.lastname@example.org, or contact Bill Harmon at 217-786-2573 or email@example.com.
+Also, you can schedule a virtual visit about agriculture programs with Holly!

 Ready to get started on your ag career?
 Fill out an online admission application.